How to save for a car as a teenager, whether they want to buy one at 16 or in their later teen years.

 Because if they haven’t, after setting a big savings goal is the perfect time to do so.

-You’ll find my free budget worksheet here.
+You’ll find my free budget worksheet here, plus check out these teenage budgeting tips.

 Your teen can fill this out, and then based on working with the numbers, figure out how long it will take them to save up for their target savings goal.